What happens if I do not pay my rent?

 At this stage, you are at serious risk of losing your home.

-Stage 2 - At the court hearing, we will ask for a Suspended Possession Order –this means you can clear the arrears by paying agreed instalments.
+Stage 2 - At the court hearing, provided you are working with us to reduce the arrears, we could ask for a Suspended Possession Order –this means you can clear the arrears by paying agreed instalments.
 However, if you stop making the payments agreed under the Suspended Possession Order, we can then apply to the court for a warrant for your eviction.

 Stage 3 - Unless you clear the arrears in full, the court will issue a Possession Order.
 This means you have to give us possession of your home.